tetlika/evojam/Readme.md

 Designed for aws: creates VPC, aws microsoft ad infra, windows host and registeres it into created microsoft ad.

+Note: for simplicity, the setup creates VPC with full public access, so if you plan to use it on production - consider changing security group setup.

 # Requirements

 Setup was tested under ansible version 2.5.1 and python 2.7.15rc1 on ubuntu 18.04.